EOSIO/eos/README.md

 1578001ms thread-0   producer_plugin.cpp:207       block_production_loo ] initc generated block #2 @ 2017-09-04T04:26:18 with 0 trxs  0 pending
 ...
 ```

+By default, `nodeos` uses `var/lib/eosio/node_00` as its data folder (where shared memory and log content are stored).
+Alternatively, a data folder can be specified using the `--data-dir` command line argument to `nodeos`.
 <a name="nextsteps"></a>
 ### Next Steps